uppaljs/linux-dot-net-pk/content/posts/2014-10-08-whats-the-point-of-having-business-sky-priority.md

 Had an awful time checking in for my flight as the sky priority line was completely taken up by economy passengers who wouldn&#8217;t budge, which got me to thinking about the benefits of the airlines loyalty / frequent flyer program.

-I am an elite on Al Fursan, platinum on Emirates, Gold on Gulf and Platinum on Skywards, but rarely have I seen any grades or actual benefits coming my way.
+I am an elite on Al Fursan, platinum on Emirates and Gold on Gulf, but rarely have I seen any grades or actual benefits coming my way.

 There was a time when I used to religiously chase the miles, but I kinda gave up after being treated like shit multiple times.